Data-Independence-Network/trunk-core/docs/childrens-story-books/README.md

 # Story Books for Children

-Doubling as requirements with module [input - output](https://github.com/beyond-decentralized/AIRroot/issues/4) specifications.
+Doubling as requirements with module [input-output](https://github.com/beyond-decentralized/AIRroot/issues/4) specifications.

 The idea is to write different books about coconut trees.
 Let's see if we can make any age appropriate book on coconut trees become the requirements for the DIN project!